-Cows used in the dairy industry are bred to produce large quantities of milk – around ten times more than necessary to feed a calf.
+Cows used in the dairy industry are bred to produce large quantities of milk – around 10 times more than necessary to feed a calf.

 The weight of this excess milk distends their udders, causing teat infections and contributing to lameness.

-These two conditions, along with infertility, are the main reasons why thousands of dairy cows are sent to slaughter each year at an even younger age than they otherwise would be.
+These two conditions, along with infertility, are the main reasons why thousands of farmed cows are sent to slaughter each year at an even younger age than they otherwise would be.

 Mastitis is a bacterial infection of the udder that causes painful swelling or hardening.
 It is frequently attributed to unhygienic, cramped, and poorly ventilated living conditions.

-In the UK, in a herd of 100 cows, there could be as many as 70 cases of mastitis every year.
+In the UK, in a herd of 100 cows, there could be as many as 70 cases of mastitis every year.3

-With mastitis so prevalent in dairy cows, there is no way to avoid it, and the legal limit for human consumption is 400 million cells per litre.
+With mastitis so prevalent in cows on dairy farms, there is no way to avoid it, and the legal limit for human consumption is 400 million cells per litre.5

 Lameness is commonplace in dairy herds.
 It is caused by infections such as laminitis and compounded by poor nutrition and long periods standing on hard floors.